alexandr-g/alex-blog/content/posts/2020-01-16/index.md

 A [Create React App](https://github.com/facebook/create-react-app) (CRA) templates were introduced quite recently and there is not much info present on how to create them.
 In this article, I'm going to share my experience of developing a custom template and releasing it to the npm.

 CRA templates are a way to automate the routine setup.
 Basic Create React App CLI execution generates an app without any React Router, linter, prettier setup, so you need to add all of this dependencies on your own and configure them, but why waste time when you know from the beginning that you'll be building an app with Redux, for example.
-Templates could help with that it's a way to generate an app with all the deps and tools you need.
-Of course, if such a template is present ;)
+Templates could help with that.
+It's a way to generate an app with all the deps and tools you need.
+Of course, if such template is present ;)

 ## CRA basic templates